Chiang Muan district

+Chiang Muan (เชียงม่วน, [tɕʰīaŋ mûan]; ᨩ᩠ᨿᨦᨾ᩠᩵ᩅᩁ, [tɕīaŋ mûan]) is located in the Phayao Province of northern Thailand, known for its natural beauty and agricultural activities.
+It lies within the Phi Pan Nam Mountains and is home to the Yom River, which provides an essential water resource for the district.
+The terrain is largely mountainous, contributing to the area’s scenic landscape, and it includes Doi Phu Nang National Park, a notable attraction.

+The district is divided into three sub-districts (tambons) - Chiang Muan, Ban Mang, and Sa - which are further subdivided into 34 villages (mubans).
+These administrative divisions play an important role in the district's local governance and community activities.

+Key attractions in Chiang Muan include:

+Doi Phu Nang National Park, known for its waterfalls, caves, and rich biodiversity.

+Chiang Muan Dinosaur Museum, which exhibits dinosaur fossils, providing educational insights into prehistoric life.

+Wat Tha Fa Tai, a Buddhist temple that holds cultural and spiritual significance in the area.

+The district's economy is based on agriculture, with rice farming being particularly significant.
+Livestock farming and the production of local crafts also contribute to the economy.
+The area reflects the cultural traditions of northern Thailand, with various festivals and events that celebrate its heritage.

 History

 Chiang Mun was originally part of the District Ban Muang of Chiang Rai province (which was later renamed Pong district).
 On 12 May 1969, the minor district (king amphoe) Chiang Mun was established as a subordinate of Pong district, consisting of the two tambons Chiang Muan and Sa.
 The third sub-district Ban Mang was established in 1970.

 On 1 April 1974, it was upgraded to a full district and, in 1977, it was added to newly established Phayao Province.

 Geography

 Neighboring districts are (from the west clockwise): Dok Khamtai and Pong of Phayao Province; Ban Luang of Nan province; and Song of Phrae province.

 The Phi Pan Nam Mountains dominate the landscape of the district.
 The Yom River, which has its sources in the range, is an important water resource.
 Doi Phu Nang National Park is in Chiang Muan District.

 Administration

 Central administration

 Chiang Muan is divided into three sub-districts (tambons), which are further subdivided into 34 administrative villages (mubans).